BharatKumarRawal/carddesign-repo/README.md

 # Card Design

-this is the card design
+this is the card design created using html and css.